 Forestry help for landowners

-There are many ways to meet individual ownership goals with our training and technical assistance for forest landowners and those who live in or near forests.
+There are many ways to achieve forestland ownership goals through the training and technical assistance offered to forest landowners and those who live in or near forests.